Managing Director at ASOLIF

 • Support the Board in financial topics.

-Although located in Málaga, Agustín was on the road 3 weeks out of 4.
-It was an exhausting but very rewarding position that allowed me to get an extensive business overview of the Open Source industry, not just in Spain but in other countries.
+Although located in Málaga, Agustín was on the road 3 week per month.
+It was an exhausting but very rewarding position that allowed me to get an extensive business overview of the Open Source industry, not just in Spain but also in other countries.